hiteshnarayan/hiteshnarayan.github.io/_posts/2025-06-05-icwsm-cysoc-election-twitter.md

 title: ICWSM CySoc 2025 – A Public Twitter/X Dataset on the 2024 U.S. Election
 date: 2025-06-05
 description: Published at the 6th International Workshop on Cyber Social Threats (CySoc 2025), this paper introduces a dataset of 46M tweets on U.S. election discourse.
-tags: [ dataset,twitter,icwsm2025,cysoc,election,misinformation,political-discourse ]
+tags: [dataset, twitter, icwsm2025, cysoc, election, misinformation, political-discourse]
-categories: [ research, publications, datasets ]
+categories: [research, publications, datasets]
 ---

 Our paper,